Astro-027/machine-learning-ui/README.md

 `conda -V`

-If you do not have Anaconda installed, follow https://docs.anaconda.com/free/anaconda/install/index.html to get started.
+If you do not have Anaconda installed, follow https://docs.anaconda.com/free/anaconda/install/index.html to install it.
 If you do not have Node.js or npm installed follow these steps to get strted:

 ### Installing Node.js and npm